boldlinestudios/laravel-revenuecat-api/DATA.md

  * @template T of object
  */
 class ListPage<T> {
-    // T can be any DTO: AppData, CustomerData, ProductData, etc.
+    // T can be any data object: AppData, CustomerData, ProductData, etc.
 }
 ```